noorq/casser-example/README.md

 USCIS Monitor
 =====================================

-Sample application that periodically checks a status of your USIS petition.
+Sample application that periodically checks a status of your USСIS petition.

 Running application is [here](http://uscis.noorq.com)